 Used ethylene glycol-based engine coolant (antifreeze) is a regulated substance requiring proper disposal.
 Check with your local authorities to determine the disposal rules for your community.
 To prevent ingestion by animals or children, do not store ethylene glycol-based engine coolant (antifreeze) in open containers or allow it to remain in puddles on the ground.
 If ingested by a child or pet, seek emergency assistance immediately.
 Clean up any ground spills immediately.

 Coolant Level

-The coolant bottle provides a quick visual method for determining that the coolant level is adequate.
-With the engine OFF and cold, the level of the engine coolant (antifreeze) in the bottle should be between the ranges indicated on the bottle.
+determining that the coolant level is adequate.
+With the engine OFF and cold, the level of the coolant in the bottle should be between the ranges indicated on the bottle.